yAOwzers/tp/docs/UserGuide.md

 We have included personalised messages to compliment your works!

 A personalised message will be printed out to you in the command line interface whenever you enter a particular command.
-Personalised messages will include a random generated encouraging message followed by the name provided by you upon launch of Zer0Note.
+Personalised messages will include a random generated encouraging message followed by the name provided by you upon the launch of Zer0Note.

 Example of how a personalised message will look like:
 ```